niazoys/PlatonicTransformers/readme.md

-# Platonic Transformer 😎
+# Platonic Transformer

 Welcome to the Platonic Transformer project, where geometric group theory meets modern attention architectures 🌟.
-This repository contains research code for Platonic-Group-equivariant Transformers that operate on scalar and vector features defined over the nodes of Platonic solids.
-We combine group convolutions and (linear) attention to deliver accurate, symmetry-aware models. 😄
+This repository contains research code for Platonic-Group-equivariant Transformers that operate on scalar and vector features operating over the frames defined by Platonic solid symmetry groups.
+We combine group convolutions and (linear) attention to deliver accurate, symmetry-aware models that are as fast as `torch.nn.TransformerEncoder`.

-## Why You May Love This Project 🙂
+## Why You May Love This Project
 - **Group-equivariant attention** that respects the symmetry group of the chosen Platonic solid (tetrahedron, octahedron, icosahedron 🧊).
 - **Unified scalar/vector processing** with shared Platonic blocks for graph- and node-level predictions.
 - **Supports multiple benchmarks** including CIFAR-10, ImageNet-1k, QM9 regression, ModelNet40, ShapeNet Cars, Protein folding, and Open Molecule Learning.
 - **WandB integration** for centralized experiment tracking with teammates.

-## Repository Tour 👀
+## Repository Tour
 ```
 .
 ├── datasets/                # Dataset wrappers and loaders for supported benchmarks